jsenv/core/docs/shared-parameters.md

 ## importMapFileRelativeUrl

-> `importMapFileRelativeUrl` is a string representing a relative path to a file containing import map.
+> `importMapFileRelativeUrl` is a string representing a relative url to a file containing import map.

 This parameter is optional with a default value of